Eagles, Cowboys reunite with NFC East lead on line

 Quarterback Dak Prescott put up solid numbers (28 of 40, 277 yards), yet couldn't pull out the victory.
 "We're putting ourselves behind, we're putting our defense in a tough spot," Prescott said.
 "We're not playing complementary football.
 It's as simple as that.
 We've got to start faster.
 We've got to get points.
 We've got to get touchdowns and allow our defense to play from up.
 As long as we have these slow starts, we're going to struggle."

 Like the Eagles, the Cowboys have also been besieged by injuries.
 It's unclear if wide receiver Amari Cooper will be able to return from a strained quad.
-In addition, starting tackles Tyron Smith and La'el Collins are questionable.
+In addition, starting tackles Tyron Smith (ankle) and La'el Collins (knee) are questionable; both were limited participants in Thursday's practice.
 Defensive end Tyrone Crawford is reportedly out for the season with hip surgery looming.

 Even with three straight losses, the Cowboys can overtake the Eagles for the lead in the NFC East.
 "I don't know if I can say it's a season-defining game," running back Ezekiel Elliott said after the two-point loss to the Jets.
 "We're still tied for the lead in the division.
 We have to go out there and get a win.
 Next week is a must-win."